Who is Dags anyway???

 As a proud Australian, it's funny that I loathe Vegemite, Australian TV shows and most Australian films.

 I don't wear a watch, and yet I'm more punctual than most people who do wear one.
 Funnily enough I'm a huge fan of Tag Heuer watches, but if I ever owned one I probably wouldn't wear it that often due to their high price.

-It can take me ages to buy things (clothes, appliances, etc), but once done, I'll usually own these things for years.
+It can take me ages to buy things (clothes, appliances, etc), but once done, I'll usually own these things for years/decades.

-For years and years I only ever wore plain black clothes all the time, then one day I had an urge to change my image by buying clothing in different colours.
+For years and years I only ever wore plain black clothes, especially at work.
+Then one day I had an urge to change my image by buying clothing in different colours.
 Now I don't mind wearing colours at all.

 I own a couple of science fiction costumes made in the mid to late 1980's and not only do they still fit, but I still wear the Star Wars one in promotions!

-I hate using telephones so don't ever expect me to ring anyone.
+I really hate using telephones so don't ever expect me to ring anyone.

 I used to hate eating vegetables until I started making my own pasta sauces, rice sauces and soups which are nothing but vegetables - this was back in my 'I'm single and I can't cook' days.
 These days of course I eat all my veggies thanks to Lynne's wonderful meals. :)

 Discovering that skim milk was better on cereal than full cream milk.
-I never considered using skim milk on the most important meal of the day (gave me shivers just thinking about it).
+I never considered using skim milk on the most important meal of the day (it gave me shivers just thinking about it).
 Now, using full cream milk is like drinking cement.

-Yes it is a known fact that I will take holidays from work to watch the Summer Olympic Games on TV.
-My holidays consist of a three week break - two weeks to watch the games, one week to recover (and boy did I need it).
-When the Games are on I will virtually live in my loungeroom devoting practically every waking moment to watching the sports and because I don't have Foxtel it was just good ol' free-to-air.
-If I do go out somewhere, I will look for a TV anywhere to keep up with the latest updates - even at restaurants.
+Yes it is a known fact that during my employment years I always took holidays to watch the Summer Olympic Games on TV.
+My holidays consisted of a three week break - two weeks to watch the games, one week to recover (and boy did I need it).
+When the Games are on I will devote practically every waking moment to watching the sports and because I don't have Foxtel it was just good ol' free-to-air.
+If I do go out somewhere, I will look for a TV to keep up with the latest updates - even at restaurants.
 Yes I will admit that by the end I do start to go a bit stir crazy and Lynne certainly loses her enthusiasm for it too.
 I also do the same for the Winter Olympics but they usually don't get the same amount of TV coverage.
 But the cool thing is I watched every race Usain Bolt ever took part at the Olympics LIVE.

 I have a fascination with customised car number plates and I don't know why.
 If I'm driving around and see a personalised plate, I always try to read it.
 In fact I even keep a listing of all the Sci-Fi ones I come across - here

 My answering machine message once went like this (insert deep movie trailer type voice): "bah bah bahhhhh, in a world gone mad, only one Dag can save society as we know it.
 But he's too busy making a movie about it at the moment, so leave a message after the beep and pray that he's still out there, somewhere".
 So I guess it's no surprise that I came home one day and found I had 8 messages waiting for me.
-When I played them back the first message was a legitimate one from a company yet the following 7 were all hang ups that took place AFTER the intro message had played.
+When I played them back the first message was a legitimate one from a business, yet the following 7 were all hang ups that took place AFTER the intro message had played.
 Upon ringing the company back the person said they enjoyed the message so much that each of their staff rang up in turn to have a listen.

 I love empty space in my house.
-At one time or another I have had an empty kitchen cupboard, an empty drawer in my kitchen and tall boy, heaps of empty cupboard and drawer space in my ensuite vanity and I once also had a totally empty spare room - just four walls and nothing else.
+At one time or another I have had an empty kitchen cupboard, an empty drawer in my kitchen and tall boy.
+I also had heaps of empty cupboard and drawer space in my ensuite vanity and, get this, I once had a totally empty spare room - just four walls and NOTHING ELSE!
 I thought that was mega cool.
 Alas everything changed when Lynne moved in, now we don't have enough room.
 LOL

 |Dream job||To be a film director/film maker would be